marcindulak/azure-ml-aks-intro/README.md

 The instructions can be performed using the Azure free account https://azure.microsoft.com/en-us/free/ and the setup commands are provided for Ubuntu Linux 18.04.

+The total cost of the project is a couple of US dollars.

 # Setup software dependencies

 1.1.
 Install Docker https://docs.docker.com/engine/install/